podcast

 Talking about the D word: On death and dying

-Send us a textWith thanks to Sue for appearing on the podcastIn this episode, I sat down with Sue to chat about Death Cafes and our relationship with death.
+Send a textWith thanks to Sue for appearing on the podcastIn this episode, I sat down with Sue to chat about Death Cafes and our relationship with death.
 Sue explained how the Death Cafe movement began in 2011, inspired by a Swiss psychiatrist and developed by John Underwood in London.
 We talked about how these cafes provide a space for people to discuss death openly, without judgment.
 Sue shared her personal journey with death, from her early fascination as a child to her work as a nurse and her spiritual explorations.
-We also touched...
+We also touched on...

 2024-10-11